LBCamden/lbcamden-frontend/README.md

 LBCamden Frontend is currently in Beta while we finish implementing our governance processes for contribution and usage.
 You can read more about this in our [Before you start](https://zeroheight.com/4c170debc/v/latest/p/22c3a6-before-you-start) design system page.

 ## Developing applications with LBCamden Frontend
-To start implementing LBCamden Frontend in to your project, you can read the [Get started for developers documentation](https://zeroheight.com/4c170debc/p/718aa5-get-started-for-developers) within our Design System documentation.
+To start implementing LBCamden Frontend in your project, you can read the [Get started for developers documentation](https://zeroheight.com/4c170debc/p/718aa5-get-started-for-developers) within our Design System documentation.
 This includes instructions about how to install the LBCamden Frontend package and the suggested routes for integration.

 ## Extending or customising LBCamden Frontend
-To extend or customise LBCamden Frontend, start by cloning this repository to your local machine and reading the sections below, and then run `npm i` to install all dependencies.
+To extend or customise LBCamden Frontend, start by cloning this [repository](https://github.com/LBCamden/lbcamden-frontend) to your local machine, and then running `npm i` to install all dependencies.

 > [!IMPORTANT]
 > While LBCamden Frontend is publicly available, we are still establishing our contribution process for external changes.
 See the [contributing section](#contributing) for more information.